ConsciousML/mlflow-template/README.md

 # MLFlow Continuous Integration Template
 This repository was made with the [Python Code Quality Continuous Integration (CI)](https://github.com/ConsciousML/python-code-quality-ci) template.
 For more information on how to use this template, please refer the previous link.

-The MLFlow Continuous Integration Template is a template to provide Continuous Integration (CI) for any kind of projects using MLFlow that extends the previously discussed template.<br>
+This template to provide the following features:
+- A GitHub Actions Continuous Integration (CI) from MLflow (pytest, pylint, black, mypy, bandit).
+- Pre-commit hooks to ensure that the code is always clean before commiting
+- MLflow and Pytorch example code to track your experiments
+- Guideliens to customize the CI to your needs

-The main purpose of this repository is to prevent programmers to waste time re-creating their MLFflow CI over and over each time they have to create a new machine learning project. <br>
+The main purpose of this repository is to prevent programmers to waste time re-creating their MLFflow CI over and over each time they have to create a new machine learning project.<br>
-GitHub Actions is the CI/CD platform used in this repository. <br>

-By default, pushing to the `main` branch is prohibited.<br>
-The following workflow is advised using this template:
+The [GitHub Flow] workflow is advised to this template:
 - Create a branch for your feature
 - Create Pull Request once your feature is ready
 - The PR will trigger the CI